 Computing at the MMT

 The radio link between Mt.
 Hopkins and Tucson is quite fast so the quickest and easiest way to backup one’s data may be to simply rsync, scp or sftp it to their own computer, either at their home institution or on a personal computer that has been brought to the observatory.
-This is especially true for the smaller datasets produced by Blue and Red Channel.
+This is especially true for the smaller datasets produced by Blue Channel.
 For large datasets, consult the appropriate documentation for details on their use.
 There is a DVD+RW drive on pixel that supports most formats of writable CD and DVD media.
 For very large datasets, the easiest way to backup or transport data may be via large external hard drives.
 We recommend that the disks you use be formatted as VFAT (Windows) or HFS+ (OS X, e.g., iPods).
 This way the disks will be automatically mounted with the appropriate permissions.
 If you want to use a disk that has been formatted under Linux, you will need to configure a world-writeable directory on the disk.
 Before you unplug an external drive, you must unmount it first!!

 Observers are welcome to connect their own laptops or other computers to the MMT network.
 We provide wired and wireless ethernet.
 We recommend you take advantage of the wireless.
 It is configured to be fully open and to provide network configuration information via DHCP.
 No special configuration should be required on the client-end to use it.
 If you wish to use ethernet, you must first contact an MMT software staff member who can provide you with either a static or DHCP IP address.
 If there are problems or if you have other special requirements, please contact the MMT software group.